fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Setup.md

 The MDM APNS certificate provisioning will be manual on MVP:
 - Customers will use `fleetctl` commands that will mimick `mdmctl mdmcert.download` commands (see [MDMCert.Download Analysis](mdmcert.download-analysis.md)).
-- Fleet DM operators will perform the steps shown in the diagram above manually by running a new command line tool (under `tools/mdm-apple/mdm-apple-customer-setup`).
+- Fleet operators will perform the steps shown in the diagram above manually by running a new command line tool (under `tools/mdm-apple/mdm-apple-customer-setup`).

 #### 1. Init APNS (customer)